Darxo/Hardened/README.md

 - **Nailed It** is completely reworked.
 It now works with all attacks and grants 25% chance to hit the head at a distance of 2 tiles.
 It also makes it so your attacks at a distance of 2 tiles will never hit the cover
 - **Nimble** is completely reworked: It now always provides a 60% Hitpoint damage reduction but no longer reduces your armor damage taken.
 It now increases your armor damage taken by a percentage equal to your combined helmet and armor weight
 - **Offhand Training** is completely reworked.
 It now reduces the AP cost of tool skills by 1.
 Wielding a tool in your offhand no longer disables **Double Grip** and while wielding a tool in your offhand, the first successful attack each turn, will stagger your target
-- **Onslaught** no longer has a shared cooldown with other brothers who have this perk.
-It now lasts for 2 rounds, instead of having a turn-based duration
+- **Onslaught** no longer has a shared cooldown with other brothers who have this perk
 - **Opportunist** is completely reworked.
 After moving 3 tiles during your turn, it grants a -5 Action Point discount throwing attacks, until you use a throwing attack, wait or end your turn.
 Moving on all terrain costs -2 Fatigue, just like the **Athletic** Trait
 - **Phalanx** is completely reworked.
 It grants +1 Reach for every adjacent ally with a shield. **Shieldwall** no longer ends, while an adjacent brother also has **Shieldwall** active
 - **Poise** is now called **Flexible** and is completely reworked: It now reduces damage which ignores Armor by 60%.
 This is reduced by 1% for each combined helmet and body armor weight.
 You take 2% less Armor Damage from Attacks for every 5 Initiative you have, up to a maximum of 40%.